ogniskogracza/obs-cursor-overlay/README[ENG]-v1.0.txt

 ======================================================================

-1. WHAT IS OBS POINTER?
+1. WHAT IS OBS CURSOR OVERLAY?
 ======================================================================

-OBS Pointer is a small local application that displays a custom mouse cursor inside an OBS Browser Source.
+OBS CURSOR OVERLAY is a small local application that displays a custom mouse cursor inside an OBS Browser Source.

 It is useful when recording or streaming: